MCrumo/SOA-Subject/README.md

-# SOA - Operating System Project
+# SOA - Subject FIB
 This repository contains the code developed for the Advanced Operating Systems subject in the Computer Engineering degree.
 The project consists of developing a kernel using the `Zeos` code base and the `Bochs` virtual machine.
 The final goal is to implement a small operating system capable of running the 8-bit game Space Invaders.

 ## Project Structure